 General Admission: 6€ (November 1st – March 31st), 12€ (April 1st – October 31st)

 The Hellenic motor museum is one of the best museums in Athens when it comes to cars.
 Situated just a couple of minutes from Syntagma square, you can stop by and explore the huge building.
 Admire the evolution of cars from the 19th century till the 21st and get inspired by their incomparable designs.
 Are you a motorhead?
 The Hellenic motor museum is waiting for you.

 General admission fee: 10€ Concessions: 8€ Children 6-12 yrs: 8€

 Website: Hellenic Motor Museum

-Visit the Jewish museum of Greece which is not far from the Acropolis, and trace the history of the Jewish community in Greece.
-Marvel at the religious artifacts and documents displayed in the museum and grasp the knowledge of the Jewish history throughout the years.
+Visit the Jewish Museum of Greece which is not far from the Acropolis, and trace the history of the Jewish community in Greece.
+Marvel at the religious artifacts and documents displayed in the museum and grasp the knowledge of Jewish history throughout the years.